shelleyolivia/learn-tutorials/polygon/NFT-Tutorial-Using-hardhat.md

 # Conclusion

 In this tutorial, we learned some of the basics of HardHat.
 We wrote a smart contract that can be used to create NFTs, wrote tests for our smart contract and finally deployed it to the Mumbai testnet.
-We also verified our contract using a HardHat plugin and a Polygonscan API key.
+We also verified our contract using a HardHat plugin and a Polygonscan, Alchemy, or Moralis RPC API key.
 Using a similar procedure, we can build any number of DeFi projects and deploy to any EVM compatible network (Ethereum, Polygon, Binance Smart Chain, Avalanche, etc.).

 # Next Steps

 Why stop here?
 Looking ahead, you can also learn how to build an NFT Marketplace contract where various NFTs can be listed, bought and sold.
 You can also dig deeper into other aspects of NFTs and learn new things 😎!
+Also remember that you've only deployed to Polygon's Mumbai testnet in this tutorial.
+You can also deploy to Polygon's mainnet to put it on the Polygon chain, however just remember it does cost real money in the form of Polygon tokens :)

 # About The Author